ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 First line
 - Timebase for div (31 pixel)
 - Slope of trigger
-- Input channel: (0-5), T->AVR-temperature, R->1.1Volt-internal-reference G->internal-ground
+- Input channel: (0-5), T->AVR-temperature, R->1.1 Volt-internal-reference G->internal-ground
 - Minimum, arithmetic-average, max and peak to peak voltage of actual chart (In hold mode, chart is longer than display!)
 - Trigger level
-- Reference used: 5=5V 1  1=1.1Volt-internal-reference
+- Reference used: 5=5 Volt,  1=1.1 Volt-internal-reference

 Second line
 - Frequency